leplusorg/ristretto/CONTRIBUTING.md

   make reviews easier.
 - commits must be signed (this is supported by most Git clients as well as the GitHub web UI, see link below).

-For security-related issues, please see our [security policy](/SECURITY.md).

 ## Resources